 - Keep your distance when our workers are collecting your waste and recycling.

 Keep those in your household safe.
-Your refuse and recycling collection crews are key workers, please keep them safe too.
+Your refuse and recycling collection crews are critical workers, please keep them safe too.

 For the latest information on COVID-19, please visit Public Health England

-Over the past few weeks we have received an outpouring of support for our collection crews who are continuing to work during this difficult time.
+Last year we received an outpouring of support for our collection crews who continued to work during these difficult times.